Madhyamaka: Svabhāva, what Madhyamaka denies

-Nagarjuna's critique of the notion of own-nature (Note: svabhava) (Mk. ch.
+Nagarjuna's critique of the notion of own-nature (sva-bhāva) (Mk. ch.
 15) argues that anything which arises according to conditions, as all phenomena do, can have no inherent nature, for what is depends on what conditions it.
-Moreover, if there is nothing with own-nature, there can be nothing with 'other-nature' (para-bhava), i.e. something which is dependent for its existence and nature on something else which has own-nature.
-Furthermore, if there is neither own-nature nor other-nature, there cannot be anything with a true, substantial existent nature (bhava).
-If there is no true existent, then there can be no non-existent (abhava).
+Moreover, if there is nothing with own-nature, there can be nothing with 'other-nature' (para-bhāva), i.e. something which is dependent for its existence and nature on something else which has own-nature.
+Furthermore, if there is neither own-nature nor other-nature, there cannot be anything with a true, substantial existent nature (bhāva).
+If there is no true existent, then there can be no non-existent (abhāva).

-An important element of Madhyamaka refutation is that the classical Buddhist doctrine of dependent arising (the idea that every phenomena is dependent on other phenomena) cannot be reconciled with "a conception of self-nature or substance" and that therefore essence theories are contrary not only to the Buddhist scriptures but to the very ideas of causality and change.
+An important element of Madhyamaka refutation is that the classical Buddhist doctrine of dependent arising (the idea that every phenomenon is dependent on other phenomena) cannot be reconciled with "a conception of self-nature or substance" and that therefore essence theories are contrary not only to the Buddhist scriptures but to the very ideas of causality and change.
 Any enduring essential nature would prevent any causal interaction, or any kind of origination.
 For things would simply always have been, and will always continue to be, without any change.
-(Note: Nāgārjuna equates svabhāva (essence) with bhāva (existence) in Chapter 15 of the Mūlamadhyamakakārikā) As Nāgārjuna writes in the MMK:
+(Note: Nāgārjuna equates svabhāva (essence) with bhava (existence) in Chapter 15 of the Mūlamadhyamakakārikā) As Nāgārjuna writes in the MMK: